The Hidden Risks of Volunteer Face Painting at Events (Vancouver Safety Guide for Organizers)

 Established safety protocols

-If something goes wrong — whether it’s a skin reaction or an injury — the responsibility may fall on the event organizer or host.
+If something goes wrong — whether it's a skin reaction or an injury — the responsibility may fall on the event organizer or host.
+Our post on whether face painters need insurance for events in Vancouver explains why this matters and what to ask before booking any entertainment.

 A Real-World Perspective